Author: Dr Anthony Yung, Dermatologist, Hamilton, New Zealand; Chief Editor: Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand, March 2014.

 Blood tests are not diagnostic but may show:

-There are specific criteria for the diagnosis of some tissue-specific disorders, eg autoimmune pancreatitis.
+There are specific criteria for the diagnosis of some tissue-specific disorders, such as autoimmune pancreatitis.

-IgG4-related disease is usually treated with systemic steroids, ie prednisone 40mg per day for 2–4 weeks followed by a gradual tapering of the dose.
+IgG4-related disease is usually treated with systemic steroids, often prednisone 40 mg per day for 2–4 weeks followed by a gradual tapering of the dose.

 In patients that cannot be taken off prednisone, a steroid-sparing agent like azathioprine or mycophenolate may be used.
 Rituximab, a B cell-depleting monoclonal antibody, has been used with some success.